ArtLinkov/mnist_with_tf/README.md

  -------
  - The raw MNIST data (in CSV format) was downloaded from [here](https://pjreddie.com/projects/mnist-in-csv/)
  - Some of the code was inspired by the excellent tutorials from [here](https://github.com/Hvass-Labs/TensorFlow-Tutorials), which I highly recommend.
  - The parsing and extracting of data in this example was done using pandas and numpy.
 All the datasets are processed and kept in-memory during the run of the model.
 This method, while very convenient to use, is not the most efficient one and is suited for small to medium datasets.
-For databases larger than what can be held in memory, an iterator is required (more info on TF iterators can be found [here](https://www.tensorflow.org/versions/master/programmers_guide/datasets#creating_an_iterator))
+For datsests larger than what can be held in memory, an iterator is required (more info on TF iterators can be found [here](https://www.tensorflow.org/versions/master/programmers_guide/datasets#creating_an_iterator))

  Usage:
  -------